Subscribe to our newsletter, for regular news & market updates.

 First, however, before listing the best stockbrokers in UK out there and why, it is good to know exactly what trading in the stock market is and how to invest in stocks.
 In doing so, it can help you target what your own specific needs and requirements are from your stockbroker as a consequence to pick one that is most suitable for you.

 A stock or share is a small fraction of a company.
 Stock trading is the practice of buying and selling shares or stocks on a stock exchange.
-In doing so, you hope to make money by following any range of investment strategies and building up a portfolio to help grow your initial pot of money.
+In doing so, you can follow any range of investment strategies and building up a portfolio of shares.

 Investors employ different types of investment strategies to try to ‘beat the market’ to make healthy returns on their initial outlay.
 In the majority of the below, gains can be magnified or losses can be aggravated by leverage.